ireceptor-plus/tapis/README.md

 ## App Development

-While the docker image provides a copy of this repository, any changes you make to the file might be lost, so clone this repository to your local system and mount it in the docker container for doing development.
+While the docker image provides a copy of this repository, any changes you make to files within the image might be lost, so clone this repository to your local system and mount it in the docker container for doing development.
 You will generally want to perform git commands and use an editor outside of docker.